Bee County, Texas Records

 The following dates indicate what vital, land, probate, and court records are in Bee county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Bee County Clerk has Birth & Death Records from 1903, Marriage Records from 1860, Land Records from 1858, Probate Records from 1859 and Court Records from 1858.
 The County Clerk's office is the place where all transactions having to do with land are recorded and kept on file.
 They take marriage license applications, issues marriage licenses, files the license after the marriage, and maintains a permanent record of the marriage, surveys and plats of subdivisions, Armed Forces discharge papers for all veterans who reside in the county.
 Some naturalization records have been found with the deeds.

 - Bee County Tax Assessor-Collector Office is responsible for the the assessment of taxes on each property in the county and collection of that tax

 - Learn More: State of Texas Census Records

 - U.S. Federal Population Schedules: 1860, 1870, 1880 (free index), 1890 (fragmented), 1900, 1910, 1920, 1930, 1940

 - U.S. Federal Census Slave Schedules: 1860

 - U.S. Federal Census Mortality Schedules: 1860, 1870 and 1880

 - Selected U.S. Federal Census Agriculture Schedules: 1860, 1870 and 1880